!Top Bar

 Other dairy foods, like cheese or yogurt, don’t have as much lactose in them as milk does; this means they’re less likely to cause harm to your pet.
 However, dairy food of any kind isn’t nutritionally necessary for your cat, and too much of any foreign food is likely to cause an upset stomach, vomiting, or diarrhea.
 If you must feed your cat dairy foods, keep the portion size extremely small.

 A much better idea is a commercially available “cat milk,” which is a milk product that has had all lactose removed.
 This allows you to give your cat the taste she loves without any of the harmful side effects!
 Also, it’s important to keep in mind that your cat only needs one liquid to stay healthy: fresh water.
+Speaking of cat food, it’s crucial to store it properly to maintain its nutritional value.
+Learn more about common mistakes to avoid in our article on Cat Food Storage Mistakes.

 !Single Blog Social Sharing Icons